This document supersedes the draft Guidance on Quality System

 For questions regarding the use or interpretation of this guidance contact Kimberly A. Trautman at 301-796-5515 or by email email@example.com.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1410) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1410 to identify the guidance you are requesting.

 Quality System Information for Certain Premarket Application

 Scope: Use this guidance for PMA; PMA Supplement;

 This document is intended to provide guidance.
 It represents the Agency’s current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind the Food and Drug Administration (FDA) or the public.
 An alternative approach may be used if such approach satisfies the requirements of the applicable statute and regulations.